-gRNA_int200 strategy is similar to int200 strategy with the exception of including the target specific sgRNA sequences in the synthesis order and the synthesis should be conducted on pUC57_Kan_gw_OK2 backbone that contains the rest of the components of the homology donor construct.
+Ordering gRNA_int200 constructs is similar to int200 construct with two exceptions:

+-The target specific sgRNA sequences (20nts before the PAM sequence) should be added in the scaffold file in the indicated region.

+-The synthesis should be conducted in pUC57_Kan_gw_OK2 vector in EcorV site directionally. pUC57_Kan_gw_OK2 vector contains the rest of the components of the homology donor construct.

+The pUC57_Kan_gw_OK2 vector map before the synthesis and cloning of the homology arms: